HMS Resistance (1782): Fate

 Resistance anchored in Bangka Strait on the evening of 23 July, with the sloop arriving at 1 a.m. the next day.
 The two ships settled to wait for the morning when the transfer of the captain could take place, but at around 4 a.m.
-Resistance suddenly set on fire and exploded.
+Resistance suddenly caught fire and exploded.
 No cause of the incident has been concluded, but some reports suggest that it was caused by a lightning strike that travelled down the foremast and into the magazine.
 332 people were killed in the explosion, while thirteen survived.
 Among the dead were all the ship's officers, three English wives of crewmen, a woman from Amboyna, and fourteen Spanish prisoners.

 Resistance settled on the seabed with her starboard hammock netting just above the waterline, which the survivors held on to until the morning.
 At dawn the sloop, under the control of its native crew, sailed away without offering assistance.
 The survivors, led by a quartermaster, constructed a raft using Resistance's main yard and its rigging and attempted to sail to Sumatra at 1 p.m.; they continued until 7 p.m. when the raft began to break apart.
 Four men lashed together a piece of the raft with two spars while the others continued with the main raft.
 The four successfully reached the north coast of Sumatra at 9 p.m. on 25 July, but the others of their party were not seen again.